 - 12. Demonstrates effective organizational and interpersonal skills to ensure smooth functioning of child life services in assigned area (s).

 - 13. Maintains liaisons with other child life specialists through attendance at staff meetings, seminars and conferences and participates in all aspects of Child Life Department activity,

 - 14. Selects, maintains and supervises use of materials integrated into programming; assesses materials and equipment for safety and suitability for patient's use and participates in writing funding proposals in order to secure funds for playroom and programming enhancements.

 - 15. Keeps current with new trends and developments in the field of child life and relates these changes to practice.
 Maintains professional development of self and participates in the development of others.

-1-2 years experience as a child life specialist in a health care environment preferred
+1-2 years experience as a Child Life Specialist in a health care environment preferred

-"Certified Child LIfe Specialist" designation eligible; must be eligible to sit for certification exam and pass within one
+"Certified Child LIfe Specialist" designation eligible; must be eligible to sit for certification exam and pass within one year of hire.

 Excellent interpersonal skills; ability to work with multidisciplinary groups in effective collaborative practice; CPR certified.